erinmgraham/intro-image-classification-cnn-nci/episodes/01-introduction.md

 This output printed during the fit phase, i.e. training the model against known image labels, can be broken down as follows:

 - `Epoch` describes the number of full passes over all *training data*.
-- `In the output above, there are **1250** batches (steps) to complete each epoch.
+- In the output above, there are 1250 batches (steps) to complete each epoch.
     - This number is calculated as the total number of images used as input divided by the batch size (40000/32).
 After 1250 batches, all training images will have been seen once and the model moves on to the next epoch.

 - `loss` is a value the model will attempt to minimise and is a measure of the dissimilarity or error between the true label of an image and the model prediction.
-Minimising this distance is where *learning* occurs to adjust weights and bias which reduce `loss`.
+    - Minimising this distance is where **learning** occurs to adjust weights and bias which reduce `loss`.
 - `val_loss` is a value calculated against the validation data and is a measure of the model's performance against unseen data.
     - Both values are a summation of errors made during each epoch.

-- `accuracy` and `val_accuracy` values are a percentage and are only revelant to **classification problems**.
+- `accuracy` and `val_accuracy` values are a percentage and are only revelant to classification problems.
     - The `val_accuracy` score can be used to communicate a model's effectiveness on unseen data.